My grey sandstone is stained with brick acid, how do I remedy this?

 Rob Parker’s Best Rust Remover is highly effective at removing brick acid staining from grey sandstone paving.
-It is a product we have had developed specifically to deal with a need we saw in the care of stone.
+We developed Rob Parker’s Best Rust Remover specifically to deal with this problem.

 It is an easy product to use.
 Just use a paint brush to apply to the stains and leave for up to 15 minutes, then rinse thoroughly.

 Rob Parker’s Best Rust Remover will also be effective at removing rust stains that have occurred on other stone materials, from other sources.
 E.g.